Islamic State deadline on Japanese captives passes with no word on fate

 But it concluded the situation would not meet the legal conditions for the dispatch of Japanese forces, whose activities abroad are constrained by the pacifist, post-war constitution, even under planned changes to the current interpretation of the charter.

-In an online video released on Tuesday, a black-clad figure holding a knife stood between journalist Kenji Goto and Haruna Yukawa, threatening to kill them if Tokyo did not pay Islamic State $200 million within 72 hours.
+In an online video released on Tuesday, a black-clad figure holding a knife stood between journalist Kenji Goto and Haruna Yukawa, threatening to kill them if Tokyo did not pay Islamic State $200 million (133.58 million pounds) within 72 hours.

 Abe has said saving the men's lives is paramount but that Japan will not bow to terrorism.
 Japanese officials have declined to say if they would pay any ransom, a move that would put Tokyo at odds with close ally the United States.